Algorithmic Operations: Lessons from Bandit Algorithms

 - The solution is determined and executed: Knowing the cause is not necessarily knowing the fix.
 Using the estimate of impact, a fix is traded-off against alternatives, determined and executed.

-For bandit algorithms, much of these are trivial since its theoretical problem statement declares that actions are the only thing to adjust and we are assured of their attribution to rewards.
+For bandit algorithms, many of these are trivial since its theoretical problem statement declares that actions are the only thing to adjust and we are assured of their attribution to rewards.
 In an Algo Ops system, each is a source of failure in the feedback loop.
 Next, we explain common cases.

 Observability does not represent model context and behavior